-Speech therapy subacute setting has many pros and cons.
-I personally have worked in this setting and there are many benefits to this job setting.
+Speech therapy subacute setting is a wonderful option for a speech-language pathologist.
+I have worked in this setting and there are many benefits to this job setting.
 However, as with everything in life, there are a few cons as well.

 If you are thinking of working in this setting, read below to see if it is a right fit for you!